 How To Use A Charcoal Chimney:

 I do not use charcoal starter fluid, I use a charcoal chimney starter.
 There are several reasons to use a charcoal chimney; you don't get the starter fluid flavor on your food, you don't have to store dangerous fluid, and I think the chimney makes your charcoal burn better, and they are very easy to use.
 All you have to do is put a couple of loosely crumpled sheet of newspaper under the bottom, and light the paper.
 (Every now and again I have to add one more sheet of paper.)
 Then just be patient and let the charcoal burn.
 Wait until the top briquets are turning white before you dump your charcoal into the grill.
 Look at the progression of pictures below for a visual.
 Notice it starts with a lot of smoke, them flames, then white briquets, and finally all briquets are burning and glowing.
 You will love a charcoal chimney once you give it a try.
-Look below in my Amazon store
+Weber Rapidfire Chimney Starter

 Grilling Tools and Supplies:

 Good tools and supplies makes your grilling experience more enjoyable and successful.
 I have my main tools pictured below.
 They consist of; Kingsford charcoal, two charcoal chimneys, hickory and apple wood chips and chunks, grill brushes, tongs, spatula, grill mitt, and two Tupperware Season-Serve Marinating Containers.
 If you don't have a Tupperware Season-Serve Marinating Container, get one.
 They are the best marinating container you can own.
-You can find all of these products in My Amazon Store
+Click the images and links below to find these products.

 Tupperware Season Serve Charcoal Companion Mitt